muh-hassani/jupyterhub-deploy-docker-with-Pyiron/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
     "The structure of the repository is similar to <a href=\"https://github.com/jupyterhub/jupyterhub-deploy-docker\">the original repository</a>.
-Therefore, for more details you can refer to the original repository.
+Therefore, for more details you can refer to the repository.
 Here, I try to explain what modifications have been made."
    ]
   },
   {